pupil-labs/pupil-docs/getting-started/intro.md

 # Getting Started

+> {{< lqip-img figure-class="figure-container logo" div-class="ratio-box lazy-img ratio-100" src="/images/icons/Pupil_Logo_wiki-03-preview.jpg" data-src="/images/icons/Pupil_Logo_wiki-03.jpg" >}}

 This guide will lead you through a basic workflow using Pupil hardware and software.

-{{< lqip-img div-class="ratio-box lazy-img ratio--logo" src="/images/icons/Pupil_Logo_wiki-03-preview.jpg" small-class="img-small" data-src="/images/icons/Pupil_Logo_wiki-03.jpg" large-class="img-large lazyload" >}}

 Once you have a Pupil Headset all you need to do is install the Pupil apps on a computer running Linux, MacOS, or Windows.